carlosonunez/blog.carlosnunez.me/content/post/technical-thursdays-calculate-directory-sizes-stupidly-fast-with-powershell.md

 and delete folders or files from folders at the top that look like they want to be deleted.

-Windows admins haven’t been so lucky…at least those that wanted to do it on the command-line (which is becoming increasingly important as Microsoft focuses more on promoting Windows Server Core and PowerShell). `
+Windows admins haven’t been so lucky…at least those that wanted to do it on the command-line (which is becoming increasingly important as Microsoft focuses more on promoting Windows Server Core and PowerShell). ` <!--more-->

 `dir` sort-of works, but it only prints sizes on files, not directories.
 This gets tiring really fast, since many big files are system files, and you don’t want to be *that guy* that deletes everything in `C:\windows\system32\winsxs` again.